OpenRiak/riak/README.md

 To test Riak use [Riak Test](https://github.com/OpenRiak/riak_test).

 There is some historic information available in the [legacy documentation](https://docs.riak.com/riak/kv/latest/index.html).
-Work on re-freshing the documentation is ongoing, and in the interim further documentation is available via Riak support organisations, or in the doc folders of the riak_kv and riak_core repositories.
+Work on refreshing the documentation is ongoing, and in the interim further documentation is available via Riak support organisations, or in the doc folders of the riak_kv and riak_core repositories.

 Issues and PRs can be tracked via [Riak Github](https://github.com/OpenRiak/riak/issues) or [Riak KV Github](https://github.com/OpenRiak/riak_kv/issues).